nishalrai/nishalrai.github.io/_posts/2024-04-27-cplusplus-basic-for-maldev.md

 Supposed to be Intro
 ================

-The code snippet below and its explanations cover various useful Windows functions and APIs that can be implemented using the C++ language for system programming purposes (aka not a Malware Development 😉).
+The code snippet below and its explanations cover various useful Windows functions and APIs that can be implemented using the C++ language for system programming purposes.
 Here, we'll discuss the basic terms associated with these functions.
 If you're new to C++, don't worry, we'll walk through it together, as I'm also new to it (no, please learn some syntax first).

 Since we are dealing with the Windows API, we need to use **Windows.h** as a header file which contains declarations for all of the functions in the Windows API.
 Also **iostream** is used for data input and output.